This Black Kansas woman couldn't find a sperm donor who looks like her. It's a nationwide problem

 “You're basically going through banks and going through banks trying to find an African American donor,” Sharla said.

-Sharla isn’t alone in her struggle.
+Sharla isn’t alone.
 Across the nation, other Black families also struggle to find culturally-congruent sperm donors.
 A 2023 study from the American Society of Reproductive Medicine found that only about 3% of the sperm donors at 14 of the nation's largest donor banks are Black.
-Researchers at the University of Kansas Medical System are trying to find out why.
+Researchers at the University of Kansas Medical Center are trying to find out why.

 Sharla’s search